DinkydauSet/DinkydauSet/_posts/2021-12-21-reducing-software-complexity.md

 ### nana GUI library

 I use the GUI library nana for my program.
-Nana contains code for such a message loop already.
+Nana contains code for a message loop already.
 Nana has an event system that (on windows at least) uses the windows API message system.
 For example, this is how to specify the action for a button click with nana:

 ```c++
 button.events().click([](const arg_click& arg)